-Prerequisite: Successful completion of Algebra I or 8th Grade Algebra with at least a 90% average and Math Supervisor approval.
-Math Supervisor approval will be based on a combination of standardized test scores, past grades, and the recommendation of the student's Algebra teacher.
+Prerequisite: Successful completion of Algebra I with at least a 90% average.
+Freshman will be recommended to this course based upon a rigorous selection process involving a review of standardized test scores and achievement in Math courses.

 This course will be in a form that is more rigorous, in depth, and extensive in its coverage than either Geometry Accelerated or Geometry.
 It will require more homework and studying.
 Geometry uses precise language and exact statements to underline the logical structure of mathematics.
 Deductive proofs are explained and emphasized throughout the course in a development that brings out the significant roles of induction and intuition.
 The course will cover the following elements of geometry: inductive and deductive reasoning; angle relationships; points, lines, and planes; congruency and similarity of polygons; trigonometric relationships in right triangles; circles and related angles and angle measurements; and coordinate geometry.